sesstigit/AndroidCar/README.md

 # AndroidCar Arduino Library

 ## Description
-This Arduino library is based on the Team Pegasus autonomous car [code](https://github.com/platisd/AndroidCar).
-Once a model car's sensors and bluethooth module are cabled to a physical Arduino board, the job of this library is to fetch sensor data and transmit it over bluetooth to a controller.
+This Arduino library is based on the Team Pegasus autonomous car [code](https://github.com/platisd/AndroidCar), however many modifications have been made.

+After cabling an RC car's sensors and bluethooth module to a physical Arduino board, the job of this library is to fetch sensor data and transmit it over bluetooth to a controller.
 The library also receives driving commands from the controller and passes them to the ESC (for acceleration) and to a servo motor (for steering).

-This library provides a simple interface to the car's sensors.
+Hence this library provides a simple interface to the car's sensors.
 The aim is to use the library to build an Autonomous Vehicle which can follow lanes, park and overtake vehicles.
-In that case, the controller is an Andoid app (running on a mobile phone mounted on the car) which controls the car using bluetooth communication to this library.
+In that case, the controller may be an Andoid app (running on a mobile phone mounted on the car) which controls the car using bluetooth communication to this library.

 The arduino sketch which supports running the vehicle in autonomous mode is in [arduino_testing/sketch_android_car/]